ValentinAr7/ValentinAr7/README.md

 <h1 align="center">Hi 👋, I'm Valentin Arnautski</h1>
 <h3 align="center">A passionate junior front-end developer from Sofia, Bulgaria.
-Successfully graduate South West College and Ulster University (Belfast, Northern Ireland) in Computing Science.
-Currently doing the SoftUni's JavaScript course.</h3>
+Successfully graduate South West College and Ulster University (Belfast, Northern Ireland) in Computing Science. </h3>

+<h2 align="left"> Currently riding the wave of Crypto and Web3.
+My academic interests have always been in the fields of programming and recently in emerging technologies such as Blockchain, AI, and IoT.
+I am currently doing SoftUni's JavaScript and Digital Marketing courses.

 - 🔭 I’m currently working on **different projects using variety of computing languages, frameworks and technologies.**